184.108.40.206 Censorship of Internet Social Media

 Politicians, and others who wish to influence the course of politics, now advertise on Internet social media.
 These advertisements are scattered among the huge amount of content that people put up when communicating with their families, friends and neighbours.
 Some of those who post on social media can hide their identities, and they can be located anywhere in the world, so much of what people read cannot be held to account in the same way as traditional media.

-A BBC article, Social media: How might it be regulated?, describes some of the options being considered.
-These include: requiring social media companies to remove harmful, misleading or false content when this has been reported; allowing algorithms to be inspected for harmful bias; and preventing the very rapid spread of stories until they have been fact-checked.
+A BBC article, Social media: How might it be regulated?, describes some of the options being considered in Britain.
+These include requiring social media companies to remove harmful, misleading or false content when this has been reported; allowing algorithms to be inspected for harmful bias; and preventing the very rapid spread of stories until they have been fact-checked.

 It is important to allow people to criticise a government – and the importance of free speech is described at the end of this chapter (6.8.3).
-Censorship of Internet social media risks suppressing free speech, but democracy (or any form of government) can suffer if lies are allowed to spread unchecked.
+The Economist has argued that Censorious governments are abusing “fake news” laws, but democracy (or any form of government) can suffer if lies are allowed to spread unchecked.
 Spreading misinformation is different from legitimate criticism, and politicians shouldn’t be able to win elections or provoke riots just by lying.

-This is a new page, added since publication of Patterns of Power Edition 3a.
-An archived copy of it is held at https://www.patternsofpower.org/edition03/6428.htm
+This page is intended to form part of Edition 4 of the Patterns of Power series of books.
+An archived copy of it is held at https://www.patternsofpower.org/edition03/6428a.htm